Deferred Inflows and Outflows of Resources Under GASB 65

 GASB Statement No. 63 is effective for periods beginning after December 15, 2011 and is to be applied retroactively.

 For the full GASB Statement No. 65 or GASB Statement No. 63, please visit the GASB website here for GASB Statement No. 65 and here for GASB Statement No. 63.
-If you would like to discuss these pronouncements further, please call Todd Bickford or your BNN contact at 800.244.7444.
+If you would like to discuss these pronouncements further, please call your BNN advisor at 800.244.7444.

 Disclaimer of Liability: This publication is intended to provide general information to our clients and friends.
 It does not constitute accounting, tax, or legal advice; nor is it intended to convey a thorough treatment of the subject matter.